-Before assigning any activity to a student, trainers should consider the following:
+Before assigning any activity to a student, Trainers should consider the following:

-- 1. The duration of the placement.
+- The duration of the placement.
 For example, some activities may be suitable for completion over the duration of a four-month placement but would not be appropriate in a two-week placement. - 2.
 The student's stage in their pharmacy programme.
-For example, the clinical, pharmaceutical and pharmacological knowledge a student will have acquired by the 4th year is expected to be much greater than that of a 2nd year student. - 3.
+For example, the clinical, pharmaceutical and pharmacological knowledge a student will have acquired by the 4th year is expected to be much greater than that of a 2nd-year student. - 3.
 The previous experience of the student.
-Some students will have acquired considerable experience, before commencing their pharmacy studies or by undertaking part-time or summer jobs, while other students may have no previous experience in a pharmacy setting. - 4.
+For example, some students will have acquired considerable experience, before commencing their pharmacy studies or by undertaking part-time or summer jobs, while other students may have no previous experience in a pharmacy setting. - 4.
 The student's level of competence.
 For example, some students develop competence in some areas more quickly than others, i.e. not all students entering the 4th year of the programme are equally competent in all areas. - 5.
 Students should be exposed to a broad range of activities.
 For example, some activities may be appropriate to be occasionally completed.
 However, continuously engaging in this activity or exclusively spending time on this activity, to the detriment of the opportunity to experience other relevant activities and learning opportunities, would not enhance the student's learning experience. - 6.
-The activity should support the development of competence in line with the PSI Core Competence Framework. - 7.
+The activity should support the development of competency in line with the PSI Core Competency Framework. - 7.
 The activity should relate to the learning outcomes of the placement as set out in the relevant placement handbook.

-It is important that all training establishment staff members understand that students completing experiential learning placements are not employees during the placement hours.
-Any activities the student is involved in during placement hours should support the development of the skills, knowledge and behaviours required to achieve the competencies listed in the PSI Core Competence Framework and to achieve all of the learning outcomes of the placement.
-Any other activities are not considered appropriate during experiential learning placement hours.
-Students or trainers who would like further guidance on the appropriateness of any specific activity should contact APPEL.
+It is important that all Training Establishment staff members understand that students completing experiential learning placements should be experiencing learning opportunities during the placement hours.
+Any activities the student is involved in during placement hours should support the development of the skills, knowledge and behaviours required to achieve the competencies listed in the PSI Core Competency Framework and to achieve all of the learning outcomes of the placement.
+Students or Trainers who would like further guidance on the appropriateness of any specific activity should contact APPEL.

 Furthermore, students exclusively spending time on specific activities, to the detriment of their exposure to other activities, would not enhance the student learning experience and therefore is inappropriate.
-Students or trainers who would like further guidance regarding an appropriate amount of time to devote to the completion of an activity should contact APPEL.
+Students or Trainers who would like further guidance regarding an appropriate amount of time to devote to the completion of an activity should contact APPEL.